bbc/psammead/packages/components/psammead-story-promo/README.md

 The Index Alsos are links to stories that are related to the top story.

-Within the `IndexAlsos` component there is a Visually hidden level 4 which announces text passed as prop.
+Within the `IndexAlsos` component there is a Visually Hidden level 4 heading, which announces text passed as prop.

 When there are more than one Index Alsos, they should be wrapped in a list item `IndexAlsosLi` within an unordered list `IndexAlsosUl` with the role `listitem` and `list` respectively.

-On the other hand, when there is exactly one Index Also, it should not be contained within a list and use the `IndexAlso` component.
+On the other hand, when there is exactly one Index Also, it should use the `IndexAlso` component and it should not be contained within a list.

 ### Props